A Guide to Taxation in the Philippines – Updates for 2024

 The services performed by a VAT-registered person that is subject to VAT exemption are as follows:

-• The manufacturing, processing, or repacking of goods for persons or entity that is doing business outside of the Philippines, and the said goods are subsequently exported and paid for by foreign currency; and
+- The manufacturing, processing, or repacking of goods for persons or entity that are doing business outside of the Philippines, and the said goods are subsequently exported and paid for by foreign currency; and

-New registered export enterprises under CREATE can enjoy the VAT exemption for a maximum of 17 years starting from the date of registration.
-Meanwhile existing registered export companies located inside freeport zones and ecozones, the VAT exemption shall be until the expiration of the transitory period.
+Newly registered export enterprises under CREATE can enjoy the VAT exemption for a maximum of 17 years starting from the date of registration.
+Meanwhile, for existing registered export companies located inside freeport zones and ecozones, the VAT exemption shall be until the expiration of the transitory period.

 A registered export enterprise is a corporation, partnership, or other entity established under Philippine laws and registered with an Investment Promotion Agency (IPA).
 They must also engage in manufacturing, assembling, or processing activities that result in the direct exportation of manufactured or processed products.